Greek Fiction Books

 3

-Another interesting aspect is how the protagonist interprets his failures.
-As he faces all these difficulties, he constantly makes internal attributions - always blaming his personality and flaws that prevent him from doing anything good.
+For example, how the protagonist interprets his failures.
+As he faces all these difficulties, he constantly makes internal attributions—it's always his personality and flaws that prevent him from doing anything good.
 Not once does he consider the environment or external influences.
-This pattern of self-blame leads to a phenomenon known as learned helplessness - a situation in which the individual stops trying and considers efforts futile as they see themselves incapable of achieving one or more tasks.
+This pattern of self-blame leads to a phenomenon known as learned helplessness—a state in which the individual stops trying and considers efforts futile as they see themselves as incapable of achieving one or more tasks.

-I must also say that Yōzo describes the depressive way of thinking with great accuracy.
-His details are very realistic and also mention physical symptoms.
+I must also say that Yozo describes the depressive way of thinking with great accuracy.
+His details are very realistic and mention physical symptoms as well.

-Beyond all this, I can't say anything very positive about the plot.
-I just couldn't find anything likable about the protagonist, he had many opportunities but didn't really try.
-Certainly, he had all these disadvantages from childhood as I said, but still his downfall was inevitable and the ending left me a little indifferent.
-I didn't necessarily want to see a stereotypically happy ending, but I couldn't draw any particular meaning from this story.
+Beyond all this, I can't say much positive about the plot.
+I just couldn't find anything likable about the protagonist; he had many opportunities but didn't really try.
+Sure, he had all these disadvantages from childhood as I mentioned, but still, his downfall was inevitable and the ending left me a bit indifferent.
+I didn't necessarily want to see a stereotypically happy ending, but I couldn't derive any particular meaning from this story.

 Translated from Greek ·